-The SQE assessments, made up of two compulsory exams and both have separate costs:
+The SQE is made up of two compulsory exams, which have separate costs:

-These assessment fees are paid directly to Kaplan, who set the exams on behalf of the Solicitors Regulation Authority.
+These assessment fees are paid directly to Kaplan, which administers exams on behalf of the Solicitors Regulation Authority.

 It’s not mandatory to complete a SQE prep course – but a legal training course may increase your chances of passing the assessments.

-Take a look at our guide to SQE prep courses to learn more about fees.
+Take a look at our guide to SQE prep courses to learn more about their fees.

 There are a few key ways to cover the cost of SQE prep courses:

 It’s possible to take out a government student loan if you choose to study a Master’s course that incorporates preparation for SQE1 and SQE2 assessments, because this means you’ll qualify for student finance.
 This is one of the most popular ways for students to self-fund their studies.